We then up the ante with Poke Volume II, unleashing more

 vintage stratocaster while in search of that perfect industrial sound.

-Gerry Basserman- vows he will never play another NAMM show, well maybe.
+Gerry Bassermann- vows he will never play another NAMM show, well maybe.
 He owns some of

 the coolest hats in the known universe, and you probably own some of his synth patches.